-I have been following your company’s achievements and success with eager zeal all the while knowing that you company is a pioneer in adapting new technologies and advancements.
+I have been following your company’s achievements and success with eager zeal all the while knowing that your company is a pioneer in adopting new technologies and advancements.
 And this is precisely why I feel that my knowledge and acquired skills can be put to perfect use in the global progress of your company.

 I am interested in working for your company and I hope that you would surely consider me for a position in _____ department.
 I have qualifications fit enough to fill the above role and I assure you that with my qualifications coupled with hard work I will exceed your expectations.

 2. List of qualifications.